-First, download SageMath 9.2 for Windows.
+First, download SageMath 9.2 for Windows from GitHub.
 Once Sage has finished downloading, run the file and follow the instructions.
 Three programs will be installed, but you will mainly use the one labeled Sagemath 9.2 Notebook.
 Successfully running the program will open a Jupyter Notebook in your Internet browser.

 First, download SageMath 9.4 for Mac from Github.
 Once Sage has finished downloading SageMath-9.4.dmg, run this file and follow the instructions.
 You can run Sage by finding the app SageMath-9.4 in your Applications folder.
 The first time you run the program, you will need to right click on the program and click Open instead of double clicking to open.
 This will allow your Mac to run Sage even though it is a program that wasn't downloaded from the Apple store.
 Successfully running the program will open a Juptyer Notebook in your Internet browser.